-The current study applied a post-testdesign. control group Using only experimental animals that were exposed to microplastics orally by the probe.
+The current study applied a post-testonly control group design.
+Using experimental animals that were exposed to microplastics orally by the probe.
 After exposure, all rats were anesthetized using a mixture of ketamine and xylazine which were injected peritoneally, and the kidney organs were taken using a surgical technique.
 Then, the rats will be terminated by the cervical dislocation technique.
-The kidney organs were made histopathological and examined preparations under а microscope to assess damage to the kidney tubules and glomeruli.
+The kidney organs were made histopathological preparations and examined under a microscope to assess damage to the kidney tubules and glomeruli.
 The research will be carried out starting from June 1st, 2022, to August 30th, 2022, in the animal laboratory of Widya Mandala Surabaya Catholic University.
 The results of the microscopic examination were carried out with statistical analysis.
 We put the rest of the rat's body in a wooden box and cremated it so it wouldn't pollute the environment.
-Animal